Charlie Brown (footballer, born 1999): Chelsea

 Brown spent his early years with the academy of Ipswich Town before joining Chelsea in 2016.
 He was a prolific goalscorer for the club's academy teams and development squad, scoring 53 goals in 108 appearances for Chelsea's U18, U19 and U23 sides.

 Following the culmination of the 2018–19 UEFA Youth League, Brown was awarded the Golden Boot for Chelsea U23s having scored 12 goals in 9 appearances during the competition.
 As of January 2021 he is the all-time joint record scorer for the competition with 15 goals, along with Borja Mayoral and Roberto.

 On 31 January 2020, Brown joined Belgian First Division B side Union SG on loan until the end of the season.
 On 8 February 2020, he made his professional league debut, as a substitute in a 0-0 draw with Virton.
 After three appearances, the loan deal was extended for another season in July 2020.
 However, after failing to make an appearance in the opening months of the season, his loan deal was terminated in October 2020 and he returned to Chelsea.

 Milton Keynes Dons

 On 13 January 2021, Brown joined League One club Milton Keynes Dons on a permanent deal.
 He made his debut for the club on 16 January 2021 as a 76th-minute substitute in a 3–0 defeat away to Peterborough United.
 On 20 February 2021, Brown scored the winning goal - his first at senior level as a professional - in a 4–3 home win over Northampton Town.

 Cheltenham Town

 On 6 January 2022, Brown joined League One club Cheltenham Town, signing for an undisclosed fee.

+He was released at the end of the 2022–23 season.

+Morecambe

+On 23 June 2023, Brown signed for League Two club Morecambe on a one-year deal.
+On 13 January 2024, he scored his first goal for Morecambe against Mansfield Town.
+On 5 March 2024, he extended his contract with the club until the summer of 2025.

+Accrington Stanley

+On 3 January 2025, Brown joined fellow League Two side Accrington Stanley on a two-and-a-half year deal for an undisclosed fee.

 Personal life

-He is the older brother of Felixstowe and Walton’s Zak Brown.
+He is the older brother of fellow footballer Zak Brown.